Yash-Codezz/LaptiQ/README.md

 ---

-## 👨‍💻 Author:
+## 👨‍💻 Author

 **Yash**

-⭐ If you like this project, don’t forget to star the repository on GitHub!
+⭐ If you found this useful, star the repo on GitHub!

 ---

-*Built as an end-to-end ML project — EDA → feature engineering → pipeline → deployment.*
+*Built as an end-to-end ML project — EDA → feature engineering → pipeline → deployment → explainability.*